wpilibsuite/allwpilib/README.md

 - edu.wpi.first.wpilibj:wpilibJavaSim:0.1.0-SNAPSHOT - Simulation Java
 - edu.wpi.first.wpilibj.simulation:SimDS:0.1.0-SNAPSHOT - The driverstation for controlling simulation.
 - org.gazebosim:JavaGazebo:0.1.0-SNAPSHOT - Gazebo protocol for Java.

+## Structure and Organization
+The main wpilib code you're probably looking for is in wpilibj and wpilibc.
+Those directories are split into shared, sim, and athena.
+Athena contains the wpilib code meant to run on your RoboRIO.
+Sim is wpilib code meant to run on your computer with gazebo, and shared is code shared between the two.
+Shared code must be platform-independant, since it will be compiled with both the ARM cross-compiler and whatever desktop compiler you are using (g++, msvc, ect... ).

+The Simulation directory contains extra simulation tools and libraries, such as gz_msgs and JavaGazebo.
+See sub-directories for more information.

+The integration test directories for C++ and Java contain test code that runs on our test-system.
+When you submit code for review, it is tested by those programs.
+If you add new functionality you should make sure to write tests for it so we don't break it in the future.

+The hal directory contains more C++ code meant to run on the RoboRIO.
+HAL is an acronym for "Hardware Abstraction Layer", and it interfaces with the NI Libraries.
+The NI Libraries contain the low-level code for controlling devices on your robot.
+The NI Libraries are found in the ni-libraries folder.